tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 * **Fighting bad architecture.** When every architectural decision is automatically considered by two people, teams will tend to find superior solutions.

-* **Rewrites.** This might still happen, but with a higher quality bar, it'll take longer.
+* **Rewrites.** This might still happen, but with a higher quality bar, it'll be longer before it's necessary.

 * **Being distracted.** Nothing like a person at your desk to break your Twitter habit.